How Do We Rate Capital.com?

 What Are Capital.com's Main Drawbacks?

-Verification delays on larger withdrawals — During my testing, withdrawals under £500 processed within the stated timeframes.
-However, my £750 withdrawal triggered an additional verification check that added 18 hours to the process.
-Capital.com support confirmed this is standard anti-money laundering compliance, but I’d have appreciated clearer upfront communication about withdrawal thresholds that trigger extra checks.
+Withdrawals under £500 processed within the stated timeframes.
+However, a £750 withdrawal triggered an additional verification check that added 18 hours to the process.
+Capital.com support confirmed this is standard anti-money laundering compliance, but clearer upfront communication about withdrawal thresholds that trigger extra checks would help.

-No guaranteed stop losses — Unlike IG or CMC Markets, Capital.com doesn’t offer guaranteed stop-loss orders.
-For most traders this won’t matter, but if you trade during high-volatility events (like NFP releases), your stop losses may experience slippage.
-I experienced 2-pip slippage on one GBP/USD position during a Bank of England announcement in November 2025.
+Unlike IG or CMC Markets, Capital.com doesn't offer guaranteed stop-loss orders.
+For most traders this won't matter, but if you trade during high-volatility events (like NFP releases), your stop losses may experience slippage.

 How Much Does Capital.com Cost?